-"I've always had a snack before bed.
+"I've always had a snack before bed every night.
 This recipe is one of my favorites.
-I also sometimes use it as a nutritious afternoon snack.
-Change it up to suit your tastes!" -- Marilyn
+I also sometimes have it as a nutritious afternoon snack.
+Feel free to adapt it to your liking!" -- Marilyn

-This comforting apple and cinnamon oatmeal is perfect for any occasion: a quick breakfast, an afternoon snack, or a little treat before bed.
-Adjust the ingredients to your liking to make it your own!
+This comforting apple and cinnamon oatmeal is perfect for any occasion: a quick lunch, an afternoon snack, or a little treat before bed.
+Adjust the ingredients to your liking to make it a recipe that's uniquely yours!

 Cold mornings call for meals that warm the soul as much as the body.
-This apple cinnamon oatmeal is the perfect blend of sweetness and spicy flavors.
-With a quick and easy microwave preparation, it fits perfectly into a busy morning routine while providing a much-needed touch of comfort.
+This apple and cinnamon oatmeal is the perfect blend of sweetness and spice.
+Quick and easy to prepare in the microwave, it fits perfectly into a busy morning routine, while offering a much-needed touch of comfort.

 The benefits of homemade oatmeal

-Oatmeal is more than just breakfast—it's a long-lasting source of energy that helps keep you fuller longer.
-Using ingredients like oatmeal and ground flaxseed, this recipe combines fiber, vitamins, and minerals for a healthy and balanced start to the day.
+Oatmeal is more than just breakfast: it's a source of sustained energy that helps you feel full longer.
+Using ingredients like rolled oats and ground flaxseed, this recipe combines fiber, vitamins, and minerals for a healthy and balanced start to your day.

 A touch of maple for a unique flavor

-Maple syrup or sugar, the key ingredient in this oatmeal, adds a natural sweetness that perfectly enhances the flavor of the apples and spices.
-In just a few minutes, you'll have a dish that evokes the authentic and warm flavors of our Quebec terroirs.
+Maple syrup or maple sugar, the star ingredient in this oatmeal, provides a natural sweetness that perfectly complements the flavors of the apples and spices.
+In just a few minutes, you have a dish that evokes the authentic and comforting flavors of our Quebec countryside.

 | Summary | |